InterurbanDev/MinecraftRailroadBlocksFabric/README.md

 ## Description

 This mod adds various railroad-themed blocks to Minecraft.
-The current version includes the following blocks.
+The current version includes the following blocks:

-* Wooden Crossbuck
-* Wooden Pole
 * Iron Crossbuck
 * Iron Pole
 * Railroad Crossing Advance Warning Sign
+* Wooden Crossbuck
+* Wooden Pole

+And the following items:

+* Green Flag
+* Yellow Flag
+* Red Flag

-Please note this is a beta version of this mod.
+Please note this is an early version of this mod.
 Not all features/blocks have been added yet.

 ## License